 all of which provided great distraction from actually sewing my own and the sewalong was very useful athought not for the cuff!
 I had not really taken in what I was supposed to do on the cuff, but when I went back to it, it all became clear, I had just been too fatigued!

 Apart from my incomprehension re cuffs, the tunic came together nicely and I'm really pleased with how it looks.
-I had great fun playing with self covered buttons, which stand out nicely on the neck band and I love the pockets.
+I had great fun playing with self covered buttons, which stand out nicely on the neck band

 I am wearing it over jeans in the photo, but plan to wear it with leggings, boots and a polo neck jumper (according to Woman's Hour this morning, this will be very 'on trend'!) in the winter.